evillalba1/animalCrossingDb/animal_crossing_db/README.md

 # animalcrossingdb

-First Flutter Application where I wanted to implement everything that I thought is needed for any appication.
-This application contails sqlite, reading from json files, getting data from interent urls, importing controllers.
+First Flutter Application where I wanted to implement everything that I thought is needed for any application.
+This application contails sqlite, reading from json files, getting data from internet urls, importing controllers.
 Etc...

 This project is about having an application to manage your inventory and know what do you have and the Insects and Fishes that are available in the current Month for the game Animal Crossing: New Horizons.